ByteriX/BxInputController/README.md

 $ git init
 ```

-- Add 'BxInputController' as a git [submodule](http://git-scm.com/docs/git-submodule) by running the following command:
+- Add `BxInputController` as a git [submodule](http://git-scm.com/docs/git-submodule) by running the following command:

 ```bash
 $ git submodule add https://github.com/ByteriX/BxInputController.git
 ```

-- Add all sources and resources from local copy of 'BxInputController' to the build phase of the project.
+- Add all sources and resources from local copy of `BxInputController` to the build phase of the project.

 - And that's it!